msi-ris/Tutorials/rnaseq_cmd.md

 Your pipeline has been submitted.
 For reference, the pipeline script and the samplesheet are given at the paths below:

-Pipeline script: /scratch.global/konox006/[...]bulk_rnaseq.pipeline.sh
+Pipeline script: /scratch.global/[. . .].pipeline.sh
-Samplesheet: /scratch.global/konox006/[...]bulk_rnaseq.samplesheet.txt
+Samplesheet: /scratch.global/[. . .].samplesheet.txt
+Qsub array key: /scratch.global/[. . .]qsub_array.txt

 Below is the output from qsub.
 Qsub stdout:
 Output and logs will be written to /scratch.global/konox006/RNASeq_Tutorial_Out Emails will be sent to konox006@umn.edu
+Qsub array to samplename key: /scratch.global/[. . .]qsub_array.txt
-Single samples job array ID: 8701303[].mesabim3.msi.umn.edu Summary job ID: 8701304.mesabim3.msi.umn.edu
+Single samples job array ID: 17700274[].mesabim1.msi.umn.edu Summary job ID: 17700275.mesabim1.msi.umn.edu

 Qsub stderr: